widelang/draft/README.md

 "{}", message -- Hello, World!
 ```

 As you saw, the `||` Wall Intent is used to return a value from a Function, but you can inline Functions when using the `=>` Lambda Intent alone.
-You don't need to use the Return Intent on inlined functions.
+You don't need to use the Wall Intent on inlined functions.

 ```lua
 -- Inlined function